Hometown: Los Angeles, California

 Unforgettable, immersive, beautiful

-What was your favorite class (title and professor)?
+What was your favorite class?
 How did it expand your knowledge?

 My favorite class was Argument and Persuasion in Science, taught by Associate Professor Mitch Reyes.
 I had the opportunity to do research on biologically inspired military robots and the various ways the general public acquiesces to this information.